On contact cosmetic surgery: Background and preliminary result

-There is an algorithm for turning contact $(r)$-surgery on $L$ into a sequence of contact $(\pm 1)$-surgeries on some link $L'$ obtained from $L$.
+There is an algorithm for turning contact $(s)$-surgery on $L$ into a sequence of contact $(\pm 1)$-surgeries on some link $L'$ obtained from $L$.
 This was first described in \cite{DingGeigesStipsicz04}.
 We describe a modified version of this here (see \cite{Schoenenberger05} for the connection).
-When $r<\tb(L)$ then then let $\tb(L)+r=[c_1,c_2,\ldots, c_n]$ be the continued fraction expansion.
-Let $L'$ be the link obtained from $L$ by adding a chain of $(n-1)$ unknots linked to $L$ (that is $L_2$ is a meridian to $L$ and $L_2$ is a meridian ot $L_1$ and so on).
-We can consider $L'$ as a Legendrian link by letting the first component (isotopic to $L$) be the Legendrian knot $L$ together with $|c_1+1|$ stabilizations and the $i^{th}$ unknot will be a Legendrian unknot with $\tb=c_i+1$.
-Contact $(r)$-surgery on $L$ is equivalent to contact $(-1)$-surgery on $L'$.
-If $r>\tb(L)$ then let $p/q=\tb(L)+r$.
+When $s<0$ then let $s=[c_1,c_2,\ldots, c_n]$ be the continued fraction expansion.
+Let $L'$ be the link obtained from $L$ by adding a chain of $(n-1)$ unknots linked to $L$ (that is, $L_1$ is $L$, $L_2$ is a meridian to $L_1$ and $L_3$ is a meridian of $L_2$ and so on) and then stabilizing the first component $|c_1+1|$ times and $i^{th}$ component, for $i>1$, $|c_i+2|$ times.
+Contact $(s)$-surgery on $L$ is equivalent to contact $(-1)$-surgery on $L'$.
+If $r>0$ then let $p/q=s$.
 There is a smallest positive integer $k$ such that $p/(q-kp)$ is negative.
-Then let $L'$ be the Legendrian link obtained for $L$ by taking $k+1$ Legendrian push-offs of $L$ and contact $(tb+r)$-surgery on $L$ is the same as contact $(+1)$-surgery on $k$ components of $L'$ and contact $(p/(q-kp))$-surgery on the $(k+1)^{st}$ component of $L'$.
-Many examples of this construction can be found in Section~\ref{obstruction}.
+Then let $L'$ be the Legendrian link obtained for $L$ by taking $k+1$ Legendrian push-offs of $L$ and contact $(s)$-surgery on $L$ is the same as contact $(+1)$-surgery on $k$ components of $L'$ and contact $(p/(q-kp))$-surgery on the $(k+1)^{st}$ component of $L'$.